Get bang for your buck when shopping in Seoul

 Directions: Alight at Sadang Station and head to Exit 14

-Photo credits: Carl Wong on Flickr
+Photo credits: Doug Sun Beams on Flickr

 What is South Korea without its famous skincare regime and billion-dollar beauty industry?
 Touts will follow you as free samples are aggressively pushed into your face.
 Although, that’s not a bad thing right? #welovefreegifts